AdamWojda/35_web_dev_chalange/README.md

 | IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions

 ### Description
-CSS is precompiled by SASS, in order to keep scss folder organized we use ITCSS, for css selectors we use BEM with a little of SMACSS - for selecting active modules.
-Form Boostrap we use only column grid.
+CSS is precompiled by SASS, in order to keep scss folder organized we use ITCSS, for css selectors we use BEM.
+For icons we use SVG compressed to sprite with shape method, more here https://css-tricks.com/svg-use-external-source/